TRACTOR TRAILER ACCIDENT

 Tractor-Trailer Accident Attorneys Build Strong Cases for Excellent Results

 Tractor-trailer accidents are among the most deadly of all crashes.
 Tractor-trailers may weigh twenty to thirty times as much as a standard vehicle, and, due to their size, they require more time to brake.
 The combination of the reduced ability to brake quickly and the massive weight of tractor-trailers makes them a devastating force against cars.
 In 2014, over 3,000 individuals lost their lives in tractor-trailer accidents.
 The number of those who lost their lives in tractor-trailer crashes increased by 16 percent from 2009.
-At Sanabria & Associates, our tractor-trailer accident attorneys are experienced in the numerous laws that govern these claims.
+At DMV LAWYER, our attorneys are experienced in the laws that govern these claims.
 When truck drivers and truck companies try to avoid liability for the accidents they cause, our attorneys are able to weaken their argument and obtain the compensation our clients deserve.

 LAWS GOVERNING TRACTOR TRAILER ACCIDENTS